a11yfirst/ckeditor-dev/custom/README.md

 1. List Block             (`listblock`)
 1. Rich Combo             (`richcombo`)

-**Note #3:** To determine which plugins to include in our distribution, an analysis of the differences between the Basic and Standard presets was performed.
+**Historical Note:** To determine which plugins to include in our distribution, an analysis of the differences between the Basic and Standard presets was performed.
 The following are the additional plugins provided by Standard, our chosen starting point, with comments indicating whether to include it in the A11yFirst distribution.

 | Standard Plugin  | Include |
 |------------------|---------|